 Hiking games are a great way to get outside with our Scouts.
 Our pack has a hike every third Sunday.
-We vary the location, length, and difficulty so that everyone can participate.
-We love to put the “outing” in Scouting by taking a long walk!
+We vary our hiking destination, length, and difficulty so that everyone can participate.
+We love to put the “outing” in Scouting in a fun way by taking a long walk!

 Sometimes if you tell an elementary school-aged kid that you're going for a long walk, you might hear whining.
 But tell them you're going on an ABC hike or a scavenger hunt hike or a penny hike, and you just might pique their interest.

-Playing hiking games can add an element of excitement for both older kids and younger kids.
+Having fun hiking activities for kids can add an element of excitement for both older kids and younger kids.
 Often, they can be done with few (if any) supplies.

-I've compiled a list of different types of hiking games that will spice up your long walk!
+I've compiled a list of different types of hiking activities and games that will spice up your long walk!
 This list of trail games has been shared over 7,000 times, so I'm sure it'll be helpful to you too!